Climate action in Dublin city

-In 2019, Dublin City Council (DCC) published its Climate Change Action Plan 2019-2024 (CCAP).
-The plan sets out how the Council is taking action to respond to the climate crisis.
-It ensures that operations and public service delivery in the city are not contributing to climate change, building climate resilience instead.
+In 2019, Dublin City Council published its Climate Change Action Plan for 2019-2024.
+This sets out how the council is taking action to respond to the climate crisis.
+It aims to ensure that operations and public service delivery in the city are not contributing to climate change and building climate resilience instead.

 The plan has four key targets:

 - 33% energy efficiency in buildings, fleet and public lighting by 2020 – This has already been met and exceeded.

 - A 51% carbon reduction target – This target was increased when the Climate Act became law.

 - To make Dublin a climate-resilient city.

 - And to actively engage and inform Dublin’s citizens on climate change.

 The plan’s actions that aim to achieve these targets fall into five key areas that align with Dublin City Council’s legislated responsibilities: energy and buildings, transport, flood resilience, nature-based solutions and resource management.

 Dublin City Council reports quarterly and annually on the progress of its climate action targets, which means this plan isn’t allowed to collect dust on a shelf.

 Monitoring energy use in all DCC’s buildings helps immensely.
 To date we have: